torstenboettjer/sandbox/README.md

 curl -L https://raw.githubusercontent.com/hcops/sandbox/main/setup | sh -s -- <x86_64-linux or aarch64-linux>
 ```

 The github client is used to load the default parameter into the configuration.
 The home configuration is defined with the [home.nix](./home.nix) file.
 Beside the development tools it also sets up direnv and devenv.sh.
 Independent from the application layer, the system layer is defined in the [flake.nix](./flake.nix).
 Flakes are still classified as experimental feature in Nix, a respective flag is appended to `/etc/nix/nix.conf`.
+It should be mentioned that there are others options defining a standardized set of tools and services, e.g. [Flakey](https://github.com/lf-/flakey-profile), which provides less automation but more control.

 ### Platform Components